📜 Swiss Army Knife History & 91mm Model Evolution

 Purpose of this catalogue pillar

-This page serves as the central historical reference for Victorinox Catalogues 91 mm knives on SAKnife.
+This page serves as the central historical reference for Victorinox Catalogue 91 mm knives on SAKnife.

 All period / transition articlesindividual model fiches will link back to this page.
 (Link 📜 / 📝 to article when available)

-Rather than reproducing catalogues year by year, the goal is to highlight architectural continuity, model transitions, and layer logic.
+Rather than reproducing catalogues year by year, the goal is to highlight architectural continuity, model transitions, and layer logic through a complete list of Victorinox 91mm models across all eras

 This page is designed as a historical counterpart to the structural identification tree: